runtimelink/module/Readme.md

 # runtime.link

-This module provides a dynamic linker for Go programs so they can load C standard ABI shared libraries at runtime.
+The runtime.link project aims to encourage the wider adoption of using Go to clearly represent software interfaces.
+The author(s) believe Go to be the best widely-available language for this purpose.

-Granted that correct struct tag semantics are provided, runtime.link provides good memory safety guarantees.
-Such that C libraries (such as the ANSI C standard library) are completely safe to use from Go.
+At this time, the project includes a specification (and is working on an implementation) for a dynamic linker for Go binaries which will be able to link to C shared libraries safely at runtime.
+When correct struct tags are in-place, runtime.link will provide excellent memory-safety guarantees.
+Such that, the ANSI C standard library will be completely safe to use from Go.

-Example:
+**Loading Shared Libraries at Runtime**
 ```go
 package main